nc-tamu/nc-k8s-ws/README.md

 # Docker session
 ## Build the application docker container
-To start the build process, run the following command from within the "application" folder:
+To start the build process, run the following command which targets the 'application' folder:

-`docker build -t docker-hub-username/name-of-container:version .`
+Example: `docker build -t docker-hub-username/name-of-container:version application\.`

 This will build the docker container in the current directory and tag it with according to the parameter defined in `-t`.
 An example of a real world build is:

-`docker build -t nctamu/nc-k8s-ws:1.0.0 .`
+`docker build -t nctamu/nc-k8s-ws:1.0.0 application\.`

 This builds a container under the `nctamu` user under the `nc-k8s-ws` repository on docker hub and tagged with version 1.0.0